choudharydhaka/qtoken/README.md

 # **qtoken**
-This is qtoken store application to help any govt/stores to allow people to give order online and help them to avoid any un for State Govt of India
+This is qtoken store Minimum viable product(MVP) application to help any govt/stores to allow people to place order online and help them to avoid Covid19 infection.

+This app has basic functionality, it needs some improvement which includes Authentication and DB correction/optimization.

 # Audiance

 - Developers
 - Anyone who want to utilize this functionality